When you start your own business, you’re probably worried about simple things, like how to attract customers and turn a profit.

 However, not all the taxation consequences of C corps are negative.
 You can deduct certain employee benefits, like health and dental insurance.
 Finally, the 2017 Tax Cut and Jobs Act reduced the corporate tax rate to 21%.

-For example, they cannot have more than 100 shareholders, and none of these shareholders can be corporations or foreign citizens.
+For example, S corporations in Texas cannot have more than 100 shareholders, and none of these shareholders can be corporations or foreign citizens.
 S Corps can offer only one class of stock.

 On the other hand, S corporations avoid double taxation, so corporate revenue is taxed only when it passes to the individual shareholders.
 An S corp’s revenue is taxed at the individual income tax rate of each shareholder, which may in some cases be lower than 21%.